Grade 6: The Strategic Reader

 • Support Their Interests: Let them read whatever they want, whether it's history, fantasy, science, or something else.
 As they read more in different genres, their reading skills get better.

-• Keep being supportive: Reading is getting harder now.
+• Stay supportive: Reading is getting harder now.
 Be patient, praise their work, and remind them that practicing will help them become better at reading on their own.

 Grade 6 Practice Quizzes